mongodb/docs/source/includes/fact-backup-standalone-restriction.rst

 Only sharded clusters or replica sets can be backed up.
-To back up a standalone :program:`mongod` process, you must first :doc:`convert it to a single-member replica set
+To back up a standalone :program:`mongod` process, you must :doc:`convert it to a single-member replica set </tutorial/convert-standalone-to-replica-set>`.
-</tutorial/convert-standalone-to-replica-set>`.